qetza/replacetokens-task/tasks/ReplaceTokensV3/README.md

     # Required.
 Default: true
     writeBOM: ''

-    # Character escape type to apply on each value.
+    # The character escape type to apply on each value.
     #
     # Accepted values:
     #  - auto: automatically apply JSON or XML escape based on file extension